Terris Moore: Most famous climb

 These ascents led to his most famous climb, the first ascent (with Richard Burdsall) of Minya Konka, a 7556 m peak in Sichuan, China.
 Their small party (also including Arthur Emmons and Jack Young) also carefully surveyed the peak and settled a controversy about its height.
-In making the ascent the summit pair climbed thousands of feet higher than any other Americans had previously.
+In making the ascent the summit pair climbed a mountain thousands of feet higher than any other Americans had previously succeeded.

 Consultant and other work

 During World War II Moore served as a consultant to the U.S. military on arctic and mountain conditions, and as a member of the Alaskan Test Expedition in 1942.
-In that capacity he made the third ascent of Mount McKinley.
+In that capacity he made the third ascent of Denali.
 After the war, he was president of the New England Society of Natural History, which was deeply enmeshed with the Boston Museum of Science, headed by Bradford Washburn, also a noted climber of Alaskan peaks.

 Moore served three years as the president of the University of Alaska, starting in 1949, and during that time he also established records for high-altitude airplane landings.
 Moore Residence Hall, which along with Bartlett Hall are two 8-story buildings anchoring the upper dorm complex on the Fairbanks campus, was named for him.
 Student radio station KSUA has its transmitter and tower atop Moore Hall.